 Grass Valley's monitoring and control products implement a lookup service for discovery and information sharing over a network.
 A program on one device can use a lookup service to obtain information from remote applications or devices, including alarm-related information from a device's GSM.
 By default, every multiviewer has a lookup service and can therefore be considered a lookup server.
-For example, before you can use an RCP-200 control panel to operate your monitor wall, the multiviewer must be specified as a lookup server in the RCP-200's configuration (see Specifying lookup servers for the RCP-200 on page 486).
+For example, before you can use an RCP-200 control panel to operate your monitor wall, the multiviewer must be specified as a lookup server in the RCP-200's configuration (see Specifying lookup servers for the RCP-200 in the multiviewer's Installation & Service Manual for more information).